 Chris knows his onions!
 He took the time to imbue me with specific design principles, tips, tricks, and resources that truly benefited by craft and practice.
 Above all, Chris is a really nice human being.

-During my time at Bloc, Chris was the most incredible teacher and mentor to all of us.
+Chris was the most incredible teacher and mentor to all of us.
 His knowledge, expertise, empathy and guidance far surpassed my expectations.
 He truly is the “Unicorn” designer/developer.
 To this day I still look at his front-end development and design content when I'm in rut.
 I truly feel fortunate to have learned from him and I wouldn't be the designer I am today without his guidance.
-Chris is freakin' awesome!.John Balboa, Freelance Product Designer
+Chris is freakin' awesome!.John Balboa, Product Designer @ National Park Express

 I have worked for and reported to many “good” managers.
 Chris is in an entirely different league.